 The success of this community of practice depends on the full commitment of each participant.
 While we understand that conflicts will always arise, we also hope participants will to commit to:

-- The two-year timeline of this initiative.
+- The two-year timeline of this program

 You may also be asked to write blog posts, speak in Funders Together programming, or conduct calls with other stakeholders in between meetings.
 Our hope is that you will be willing to share your insights with the field to help advance this work.

 The second FRE cohort will launch in June 2021 and conclude in May 2023.
 Below is a working timeline for the second FRE cohort.
 We will do our best to update this and follow this timeline, but changes and additions may occur without notice.

 |February 2021||Application period opens|